fingerprintjs/flow-cloudflare-worker/README.md

 The Worker is a Cloudflare Worker that acts as a reverse proxy.
 Its main responsibilities are:
 - Injecting the instrumentor and agent loader scripts on pages matching `IDENTIFICATION_PAGE_URLS`.
 - Proxying Fingerprint API requests made by the JavaScript agent.
-- When a request to `PROTECTED_APIS` are made, the worker reads signals injected by the instrumentor and sends a request to the Fingerprint server-side intelligence API.
-The API returns a specific action (e.g., allow/block) for the worker to take to protect the proxied API.
+- When a request to `PROTECTED_APIS` are made, the worker reads signals injected by the instrumentor and sends a request to the Fingerprint Identification API.
+The API returns a specific action (e.g., allow/block) for the worker to take to with the protected API request.

 The entry point for the worker is `src/worker/index.ts`.